 In response to education issues in Cambodia, World Vision calls on the Royal Government of Cambodia to address issues of access and quality of education by:

-- Developing an inter-ministerial legal framework for ECE with primary responsibility under MoEYS; and allocate recurring costs in the MoEYS budget.
-Then, expanding ECE coverage, with focus on remote areas and disadvantaged children. - Making quality education more inclusive and equitable for the most vulnerable and 'hard to http://www.unicef.org/cambodia/3.Education.pdf.
+Developing an inter-ministerial legal framework for ECE with primary responsibility under MoEYS; and allocate recurring costs in the MoEYS budget.
+Then, expanding ECE coverage with focus on disadvantaged areas.